bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 that they would be backwards compatible with the original kernel.

-Ideally this "networklan" tool should be completely replaced, however for the moment workarounds have been put in place in the installation procedures that get this tool working "well enough" with the new kernel.
+Ideally this "networklan" tool should be completely replaced, however the tool seems to work well enough in most normal scenarios if one bears in mind the minor issues listed in the caveats section above.

 #### Replace the proprietary "ledmanager" daemon
 The Seagate Central uses a proprietary tool called "ledmanager" to manage the state of the status LED on the top of the unit.

-This tool has some slight incompatibilities with the new kernel.
+This tool has some slight incompatibilities with the new kernel which can sometimes cause cosmetic tracebacks to appear in the system logs.

-It would be easily possible to create a new tool that not only indicated all the states the current tool is supposed to but other useful states such as indicating sustained high CPU or low disk space.
+There is an experimental script that is included in the base directory of this project called **new-led-monitor.sh** that could serve as the basis for a replacement led status monitor.

 #### Power Management
 In the new kernel there's no ability to suspend or to power down one of